ThunixdotNet/www/articles/faq.md

 **I want a new package installed, or I want something changed on Thunix!**

 - Excellent!
 We're looking to make this system useful for the community!
-You can submit a PR or an issue [here](https://tildegit.org/thunix/ansible) to request the system change.
+You can ask for help in \#thunix on newnet.net, or you can [contact us](contact), to request the system change.

 **Can I get password-based login?
 Old thunix had it!**

 - No. Sorry.
 Not for shell access.
 For other integrated services, password auth will be enabled, but not for your ssh connection.
 We use key based authentication, as it's more secure, and more convienent for you, to be honest.

-**I want to run {fill in the blank} server, but I can't seem to access it?**

-- The only exposed ports to the internet are services as defined in our [ansible playbook.](https://tildegit.org/thunix/ansible) If there is a public service you want to see, open an issue, or do a pull request for it, and we'll probably enable it without much question.

 **That's too hard!
 Can you just open the port up for this service I have running?**